 There is the possibility of using an auto-invest system, which is essential for me since I don’t like to spend a lot of time on these investment platforms.
 I’d rather set things up and let the auto-invest system do its job.

-I remind you that so far there have been no defaults on Bulkestate, and while that does not guarantee what will happen in the future, I think it’s a good sign to take into consideration.
+I remind you that so far there have only been a 6% level of default on Bulkestate (in comparison with 9% registered by EstateGuru) and while that does not guarantee what will happen in the future, I think it’s a good sign to take into consideration.
+Furthermore, the loans which defaulted were eventually repaid to all the original investors who even got a low portion of interest.

 As a downside, I’d put the fact that there is no secondary market, so if you need immediate liquidity you’re going to run into trouble as you’ll be forced to wait out the loan repayment.
 On the other hand, the reason that they don’t have a secondary market is that this is a smaller platform as we mentioned earlier, so even if they had a secondary market chances are it wouldn’t be very active anyway.
 The lack of the secondary market is compensated by the fact that loan terms are not that long.